MarkE16/LiveCanvas/README.md

 $ cd LiveCanvas # after clone is complete.
 ```

-Next, install all the required packages (see [prerequisites](https://github.com/MarkE16/LiveCanvas#prerequisites) to if you don't have `pnpm` installed).
+Next, install all the required packages (see [prerequisites](https://github.com/MarkE16/LiveCanvas#prerequisites) if you don't have `pnpm` installed).
 ```bash
 $ pnpm install
 ```